gruenwelt/spyserver-airspyhf-docker/README.md

 # spyserver-docker

-A minimal Docker container that runs the precompiled `spyserver` in a container and builds and installs the required `libairspyhf` driver for Airspy HF+.
+A minimal Docker container that builds and installs the required `libairspyhf` driver for `sypserver` and runs the precompiled `spyserver` in a container.

-Tested to run on Orange Pi Zero 2W and Airspy Discovery HF+, should be able to run on other arm64 single-board computers like Raspberry Pi
+Tested to run on Orange Pi Zero 2W and Airspy Discovery HF+, should be able to run on other arm64 single-board computers like Raspberry Pi or other linux computers.

 ## Prerequisites

 - A Linux system with Docker >= 20.10
 - Docker BuildKit enabled
 - An SSH key registered with your GitHub account
-- The spyserver file `spyserver-arm64.tar` downloaded from https://airspy.com/download and placed in the same folder as the Dockerfile
+- The spyserver file `spyserver*.tar` downloaded from https://airspy.com/download and placed in the same folder as the Dockerfile

 ## Enable BuildKit